"When the student is ready, the teacher appears."

 Signs of the Blind Follower shadow:

-- You suppress your own knowing to fit the teaching.
+- Suppressing our own knowing to fit the teaching

-- You can't distinguish healthy obedience from exploitation.
+- Unable to distinguish healthy obedience from exploitation

-The Blind Follower tells himself he's being humble and devoted.
+The Blind Follower tells himself he is being humble and devoted.
 Underneath lies fear—of standing alone, of trusting himself, of bearing his own authority.

 Near Enemies of Obedience